itu-itis/git-fundamentals-draft-itu-itis21-men21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODİFİED BY TUGAY EGE MEN, 820210335]

 ## 🤓 Course overview and learning outcomes